noxYJZeng/lbm-generating-obstacles-randomly/README.md

 - **Cooldown-based Target Spawning**
   Targets now respect a cooldown period after deactivation, preventing immediate reuse and avoiding rendering artifacts.

-- **Fully Modular Application System**
-  New simulation types can easily be added by creating new apps and registering them in the app factory (`lbm/src/app/app.py`).

 ## Running Simulations